-Our amazing Governance Committee volunteers their time to keep Adult Learning Support financially and strategically sound.
+Our Governance Committee volunteers their time to keep Adult Learning Support sailing in the right direction.

 I value volunteering for Adult Learning Support as it makes a significant positive contribution to people.

 I've been living in Nelson for the past 16 years.
-Before then I lived in England.
-My work for many years has been in energy efficiency, renewable energy technologies, and sustainable development.
-I've managed Nelson Environment Centre, and for the last four years Volunteer Nelson.
+My work has been in energy efficiency, renewable energy technologies, and sustainable development.
+I've managed Nelson Environment Centre and Volunteer Nelson.